Categoricity and multidimensional diagrams

 We will use the following sufficient condition for a good frame to be extendible:

-\begin{fact} Let $\s$ be a good frame and let $\lambda \in \dom (\s)$.
-If $2^{\lambda} < 2^{\lambda^+}$, $\s$ is categorical in $\lambda$, and $\lambda^+ \in \dom (\s)$, then $\s_\lambda$ is extendible. \end{fact} \begin{proof} By \cite[E.8]{downward-categ-tame-apal} (the main idea of the argument is due to the first author, see \cite[p.~798]{shelahaecbook}), $\s_\lambda$ has what is called the existence property for uniqueness triples.
+\begin{fact}\LABEL{extendible-wd} Let $\s$ be a good frame and let $\lambda \in \dom (\s)$.
+If $2^{\lambda} < 2^{\lambda^+}$, $\s$ is categorical in $\lambda$, and $\lambda^+ \in \dom (\s)$, then $\s_\lambda$ is extendible. \end{fact} \begin{proof} Since $\lambda^{+} \in \dom(\s),$ every model in $\K_{\lambda^{+}}$ has a universal model over it.
+Thus by \cite[E.8]{Vas17} (the main idea of the argument is due to the first author, see \cite[p.~798]{shelahaecbook}), $\s_\lambda$ has what is called the existence property for uniqueness triples.
 By \cite[II.6.34]{shelahaecbook}, there is a two-dimensional independence relation $\nf$ on $\K_\lambda$ which satisfies long transitivity and respects $\s_\lambda$.
-Now, any time a type does not fork $\s (\nf)$-fork, this implies that it does not $\s_\lambda$-fork as $\nf$ respects $\s_\lambda$.
+Now, any time a type does not $\s (\nf)$-fork, this implies that it does not $\s_\lambda$-fork as $\nf$ respects $\s_\lambda$.
 But we know that $\s$ satisfies uniqueness and $\s (\nf)$ satisfies extension, see Fact \ref{nfm-props}, so by the proof of \cite[4.1]{bgkv-apal}, $\s = \s (\nf)$.
 We have shown that $\nf$ is good (since we only consider it as a relation on $\K_\lambda$, local character is not relevant).